janimattiellonen/discgolf-diary/technique.md

 - both feet should not be on the same imaginary line that is pointing where you are about to throw
   - instead, the plant foot should be approximately one foot's length offset to your left foot
 - your free arm should stay as close to your body as possibly
+  - the more compact you are, the faster you spin (think figure skaters when they spin; they keep their arms really close to their bodies)

 ### Footwork during throw